 Make sure you identify elimination factors.
 For example:

-- Is specific tech stack experience a deal breaker, or is it something they can learn?
+- Is lack of experience with a specific tech stack a deal-breaker, or is it something they can learn?

 - Is working remotely an option?

-Tie it all together by using all of this information to craft your job description.
+Tie it all together by using all this information to craft your job description.

-The best CTO for your startup is going to be one that has the right mix of technical skills and soft skills, and the one that has a strong cultural fit.
+The best CTO for your startup is going to be one who has the right mix of technical skills and soft skills, and the one who has a strong cultural fit.
 We’re not solely looking for how well this person can code.
-So, before talking to any CTO candidates, it’s vital to map out the list of skills that you are seeking in the role.
-Create a map that looks like the one below, with each Skill mapping to one Interview Step.
-That is, at what point in the interview process will you specifically ‘test’ to see if the candidate has the skill.
-It’s also helpful to prioritize the skills, for example:
+So, before talking to any CTO candidates, it’s vital to map out the list of skills you are seeking in the role.
+Create a map that looks like the one below, with each skill mapping to one interview step.
+That is, at what point in the interview process will you specifically “test” whether the candidate has the skill?
+It’s also helpful to prioritize the skills.
+For example:

-*How do you hire for integrity?
-Find out here.
-You will likely find that some things aren’t currently specifically ‘tested’ in any interview activity.
+You will likely find that some things aren’t currently specifically “tested” in any interview activity.
 These are indicated with “?” in the chart above.
-This tells you that you must create an interview activity that will evaluate this skill.
+This tells you that you must create an interview activity to evaluate this skill.

 Interview for motivation and integrity first, experience and knowledge second.

-And never underestimate the importance of a cultural fit for a CTO.
-This is someone you’ll be working with intimately and trusting with the very core of your “big idea”, so making sure that they fit with your company culture is as important as making sure they have the right technical skills.
+And never underestimate the importance of a cultural fit, for a CTO.
+This is someone you’ll be working with intimately and trusting with the very core of your “big idea,” so making sure they fit with your company culture is as important as making sure they have the right technical skills.

 5. Sell the position

 Talk to peers at other firms who have recently hired a CTO.
-Ask 2 questions:
+Ask two questions:

 - What advice do you have for me?

-- Do you have any great CTO candidates that weren’t a fit for you and might be a great fit for me that you can introduce me to?
+- Can you introduce me to any great CTO candidates who weren’t a fit for you but might be a great fit for my company?

-Look at your online networks, which are a great place to find people who are talking about the topics relevant to your startup and the position.
+Look at your online networks to find people who are talking about the topics relevant to your startup and the position.
 People who are passionate about what they do often love to talk about it.
 The following are great places to look for candidates:

-- Social media standards: Twitter, LinkedIn, Facebook, and Google+.
-It’s not just for talking, it’s for listening.
-Looks for candidates in niche tech communities.
-For example, if you want someone passionate about Node.js, see who’s tweeting #nodejs and related hash tags
+- Social media standards: Twitter, LinkedIn, and Facebook.
+They're not just for talking, they're for listening.
+Look for candidates in niche tech communities.
+For example, if you want someone passionate about Node.js, see who’s tweeting #nodejs and related hashtags.

 - Stack Overflow